What is verbal dyspraxia?IN BRIEF

 - It is difficult to arrange sounds in order to pronounce words.

-- Maintaining a rhythm in speech intonation is a complex task for the speaker.
+- Maintaining a rhythm in speech intonation is a complex task for the person.

 Reasons to consult a professional